Economic Impact of the Nonprofit Arts & Culture Industry (2012)

 MADISON, WI – The Wisconsin Arts Board joins Americans for the Arts in announcing the results of a comprehensive economic impact study of the nonprofit arts and culture industry conducted in Wisconsin over the past two years.
 The study reveals that local nonprofit arts organizations generate $535 million in economic activity annually, resulting in nearly $65 million in local and state tax revenues, 22,872 in full-time equivalent jobs and $479 million in resident income.

-These results were compiled as part of a national report entitled Arts & Economic Prosperity IV released today.
+These results were compiled as part of a national report entitled Arts & Economic Prosperity IV.
 A PDF version of the full Wisconsin report may be found here.

 “Across Wisconsin, the arts and culture industry does mean business,” Arts Board Chairperson Barbara Lawton stated.
 “Investment in the arts is just that—an investment in organizations that generate revenue and employ thousands, and an investment in the vitality of a community.
 Investment in the arts is capital ventured to intensify an area’s magnetic pull for new economic opportunity.
 Our state's investment builds the cultural infrastructure that attracts talent and commerce and lends resiliency to regional economies.”